helinal/cybersecurityproject/README.md

 ### How to fix

 To fix the flaw in this app, all we have to do is add CSRF tags ({% csrf_token %}) to all forms of this application (logging in, registering, creating new polls and voting).
-In the links above the tags are already added, as Django has built-in CSRF defences by default and the app will not run without them.
+The tags help the server to verify the requests: that they are legitimate and made by an authenticated user.
+In the links above the CSRF tags are already added, as Django has built-in CSRF defences by default and the app will not run without them.

 ## Flaw 2 - Broken Access Control